Rohitvihan/Bike_sales_Analysis_using_Excel/README.md

-# 🚲 Bike Sales Dashboard Project
+# 🚲 Bike Sales Analysis!

 This project presents an **interactive Excel dashboard** for analyzing bike purchase trends based on demographic and socioeconomic variables such as gender, income, age, commute distance, and more.